terraform-google-modules/terraform-google-kubernetes-engine/examples/confidential_autopilot_private/README.md

 # Confidential Autopilot Private Cluster

-This example illustrates how to create a autopilot cluster with beta features, using Confidential Nodes and a Customer Managed Encryption Keys (CMEK).
+This example illustrates how to create an Autopilot cluster with beta features, using Confidential GKE nodes and a Customer Managed Encryption Keys (CMEK).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs